Auditor says failed solar plant owes Mississippi $93 million

 JACKSON, Miss.
-(AP) — Mississippi’s state auditor says a failed solar panel maker owes state and local governments nearly $93 million.
+(AP) — Mississippi’s state auditor is formally demanding that a failed solar panel maker pay nearly $93 million that he says is owed to state and local governments, a prelude to a possible lawsuit.

-Auditor Stacey Pickering said Wednesday that he is demanding repayment by Stion Corp., which closed its Hattiesburg plant last year.
+Auditor Stacey Pickering demanded repayment in a letter he delivered Tuesday to Stion Corp., which closed its Hattiesburg plant last year.
+The Republican said it’s the largest amount he’s ever demanded to be repaid.

-It’s the latest in a series of failed green energy investments.
+Stion is the latest in a series of failed green energy companies that received loans and incentives from the state.
 Mississippi taxpayers have lost more than $185 million from those ventures, all entered into by former Gov. Haley Barbour’s administration.

-Stion, of San Jose, California, borrowed $74.8 million from Mississippi, failed to pay $2.1 million in property taxes, and owes $16 million in interest.
+The San Jose, California, company borrowed $74.8 million from Mississippi, failed to pay $2.1 million in reduced property taxes to Hattiesburg and Forrest County, and owes $16 million in interest on the state loan and property tax payments, according to Pickering’s calculations.

 Most Read Business Stories